tanaikech/ggsrun/help/README.md

 - About the folder, you can download from not only the folders in your Google Drive, but also the shared folders in other Google Drive.
 When you want to download the files from the shared folder, please use the folder ID of the shared folder.
 - When the files and folders are downloaded, the folder structure in Google Drive is also created to the working directory on the local PC.
 - When the project of the standalone script script type is downloaded, it is created as a zip file.
 In the zip file, all scripts are included.
+- When files are downloaded from a folder, you can download Google Docs files with the mimeType you want.
+For example, when you download files from the folder, if ``-e txt`` is used, Google Docs are downloaded as the text file.
+When ``-e pdf`` is used, they are downloaded as the PDF file.
+Of course, there are mimeType which cannot be converted.
+    - ``$ ggsrun d -f [folderName] -e txt -j``

 #### Sample:
 ![](images/downloadFolder_sample.png)